The enemy is always there. Many times disguised as laziness, sometimes simplification, and usually with the optimization outfit.

 In our previous example where we represented 10 meters with the number 10.

-In this case, we are coupled to the hidden assumption that 10 represents 10 meters.
+In this case, we are coupled with the hidden assumption that 10 represents 10 meters.

 Hidden assumptions appear at the worst moments of the development cycle.